alain-bertrand/Dot-World-Maker/README.md

  * Edit the needed TS files
  * Compile to JS: gulp compile:client compile:server

-You may keep gulp monitoring the changes and compile as needed by just running gulp
+You may keep gulp monitoring the changes and compile as needed by just running "gulp default"

+# Start working on your game

 ## How to create your grame
 [Online documentation](https://www.dotworldmaker.com/Help/welcome.html)